 Let the macarons dry at room temperature for 30 minutes (Aran suggests 20, I lost track of time).
 You want the top to be a little dry to the touch.

 Bake them for 8 minutes, rotate the baking pan and bake for another 8 minutes.

 Remove from parchment.

-Lightly spread about a teaspoon of fluff on one side of a macaroon, then top with another cookie.
-Let a little squeeze out the sides, then roll in the crushed candy cane.
+Lightly spread about a teaspoon of fluff on one side of a macaron, then top with another cookie.
+Let a little of the fluff squeeze out the sides, then roll in the crushed candy cane.